vijithreddy/CMTimeSeriesAPI/README.md

 # CMTimeSeriesAPI

-To run this Java program one has to enter the following command line arguments Hostname Cluster-username Cluster-password tsQuery fromDate(yyyy-MM-dd) toDate(yyyy-MM-dd) an example of the arguments can be:
+To run this Java program one has to enter the following command line arguments:

+Hostname Cluster-username Cluster-password tsQuery fromDate(yyyy-MM-dd) toDate(yyyy-MM-dd)

+An example of the arguments can be:

 ec2-aws.com admin admin "select cpu_percent_across_hosts where category = CLUSTER" 2015-10-10 2015-10-14